kyleskwon/kyleskwon.github.io/_portfolio/yappit.md

 Initially, SeoulTidbits was named Yappit because it was a Reddit replica.
 It was my first Rails app that I built with my mentor.
 My friend and I wanted to transform it into something useful for family, friends, fellow expats, and local citizens living in Seoul.

 First I will describe how I built Yappit with my mentor, Chris.
-Then, I will explain how I transformed it into SeoulTidbits with my friend, Stephen.
+Then, I will explain how I am transforming it into SeoulTidbits with my business partner, Stephen.

 The screenshots of SeoulTidbits will be updated once Stephen and I work out the UI/UX.
 We are currently working on it so he can pitch the idea to one of his contacts.
 In the meantime, the screenshots of Yappit will provide a glimpse of the functionality of the application.
 Keep in mind, I didn't know much about frontend development, so the design is minimal.
 My focus was to get to know the Rails framework and ensure smooth functionality.